CodePushGo/website/src/content/blog/en/how-delta-updates-reduce-payload-size.md

 ```

 **Monitoring and Safety**
-Use Capgo's analytics to track update performance in real time.
+Use CodePushGo's analytics to track update performance in real time.
 Key metrics include:

 -   Update success rates
 -   Download speeds
 -   User engagement
 -   Version distribution

-If an issue arises, Capgo's one-click rollback feature allows for quick recovery.
+If an issue arises, CodePushGo's one-click rollback feature allows for quick recovery.

-For enterprise apps, Capgo's CI/CD integration (priced at $2,600 one-time) can streamline testing and deployment, saving time and reducing errors.
+For enterprise apps, CodePushGo's CI/CD integration (priced at $2,600 one-time) can streamline testing and deployment, saving time and reducing errors.

 ## Delta Update Tips